Same sex adoption is not a gameRICHARD FITZGIBBONS, M.D.

 Deliberately depriving a child of a father or a mother harms the child.
 Social science research supports this view.
 Adoptive children have experienced early-life abandonment trauma and should be protected from the additional trauma of being exposed to a cruel social experiment.
 Will no one step forward to protect these children?

 Richard Fitzgibbons, M.D.
 "Same sex adoption is not a game. " Mercatornet (November 18, 2011).

 Reprinted with permission of MercatorNet.com under a Creative Commons Licence.
 Find the original article here.

 MercatorNet is an innovative internet magazine analysing current affairs and key international news and trends which touch its readers' daily lives.
 If you enjoyed this article, visit MercatorNet.com for more.

 Reprinted with permission of Richard Fitzgibbons, M.D.
 All rights reserved.

-Richard Fitzgibbons, is the director of the Institute for Marital Healing in West Conshohocken, Pa.
-He teaches at the John Paul II Institute for Studies on Marriage and Family in Washington, D.C., and is a consultant to the Congregation for the Clergy at the Vatican.
+Richard Fitzgibbons, M.D. is the director of the Institute for Marital Healing in West Conshohocken, Pa.
 He is the co-author with Robert Enright, of Helping Clients Forgive: An Empirical Guide: An Empirical Guide for Resolving Anger and Restoring Hope, 2000, American Psychological Association Books.
 He co-chaired the task force of the Catholic Medical Association that produced the document, "Homosexuality and Hope."
 His website is maritalhealing.com.

 Not all articles published on CERC are the objects of official Church teaching, but these are supplied to provide supplementary information.